recheckdev/recheck/ruby/recheck/README.md

 A `Checker` is a class that groups queries and related checks, a `check` is an individual method that checks a single record.
 Group your checks by query, team, or purpose.
-The runner only looks for methods named `query` and `check_`, so you can use modules, inheritance, and delegation as you like to organize your checks.
+The runner only looks for methods named `query` and `check_`, so you can use delegation, modules, and inheritance (as long as inheritance eventually reaches `Recheck::Checker::V1`) as you like to organize your checks.

 Here's a short example: